mpinchover/Distributed-messaging-server/README.md

 ```

-TODO's
+## TODO's

- – Implement delete room and leave room
- – add validation to all endpoints
+- Add validation to endpoints
- – controltower should be parent of
+- controltower should be parent of
-– realtime controller (sockets)
+  - realtime controller (sockets)
-– message controller (getting saving updating messages etc)
+  - message controller (sync flows for messages)
-– FromUUID should be extracted from headers
+- FromUUID should be extracted from header
+- Add enum status to roles
+- default to "PARTICIPANT" role
+- Add a "seen" attribute to the message
+  - If a message wasn't seen by the client, push it to the top
+- Leave room should be an event sent to other clients
+- Allow event and messages to be sent from the room itself
+- Dependency injection or singleton needed for redis and mysql db.
+- Separate out socket and redis events
+- Create an error struct response for API's
+- Run processMessage in go routine and inform the client if a message fails.
+This will let the message be routed directly to the client